epam/edp-admin-console/documentation/add_applications.md

 * The Application Info Menu
 * The Advanced Settings Menu
 * The Version Control System Info Menu
-* The Exposing Service Info Menu
-* The Database Menu

 _**NOTE**: The Version Control System Info menu is available in case this option is predefined._